altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 - Support for snapshots is provided by `getDeliverySnapshot` and `setDeliverySnapshot`.
 - The `AtLeastOnceDeliverySnapshot` contains the full delivery state, including unconfirmed messages.
 - If you need a custom snapshot for other parts of the actor state you must also include the `AtLeastOnceDeliverySnapshot`.
-- It is serialized using protobuf with the ordinary Akka serialization mechanism.
+- It is serialized using _ProtoBuf_ with the ordinary Akka serialization mechanism.
-- It is easiest to include the bytes of the `AtLeastOnceDeliverySnapshot` as a blob in your custom snapshot.
+- It is easiest to include the bytes of the `AtLeastOnceDeliverySnapshot` as a BLOB in your custom snapshot.
 - The interval between redelivery attempts is defined by the `redeliverInterval` method.
 - The default value can be configured with the `akka.persistence.at-least-once-delivery.redeliver-interval` configuration key.
 - The method can be overridden by implementation classes to return non-default values.